-Who is Malcolm X?
+Who was Malcolm X?

-Malcolm X was an American Muslim minister who became popular during the civil rights movement in the 1960s for his “By all means necessary” approach to gaining freedom and justice for African-Americans.
+Malcolm X was an American Muslim minister who became popular during the civil rights movement in the 1960s for his “By all means necessary” approach to gaining freedom and justice for African Americans.
 After facing many hardships and spending years in prison, Malcolm X turned his life around upon converting to Islam and began advocating for black unity and the use of self-defense to achieve justice for African Americans once he regained his freedom.
 He founded the Organization of Afro-American Unity to further fight for his ideas that racism was the greatest enemy of African Americans.

 Role in the Civil Rights Movement

-As an important influence during the Civil Rights Movement in the 1960s, his approaches to achieving justice for African-Americans differed from the more common pacifist approaches proposed by others like Martin Luther King Jr. However, he fought for a common goal of ending racism and fighting for justice for African-Americans.
-He further fought to make a difference by creating the Organization of Afro-American Unity, which called for a connection between African American and African heritage and promoted the self-determination of African Americans.
+As an important influence during the Civil Rights Movement in the 1960s, Malcolm’s approaches to achieving justice for African Americans differed from the more common pacifist approaches proposed by others like Martin Luther King Jr. However, he fought for a common goal of ending racism and fighting for justice for African Americans.
+He further fought to make a difference by creating the Organization of Afro-American Unity, which called for a connection between African Americans and African heritage and promoted the self-determination of African Americans.
 His organization also focused greatly on education to counteract the still-present effects of slavery.

 Death and Legacy

-On February 21, 1965, Malcolm X was lecturing at Harlem’s Audubon Ballroom about his organization after weeks consisting of attempts on ending his life by whom he suspected were members of the Nation of Islam.
+On February 21, 1965, Malcolm X was lecturing at Harlem’s Audubon Ballroom about his organization after weeks of attempts to end his life by whom he suspected were members of the Nation of Islam.
 While on stage, he was shot by three men whose identities have been controversial since the assassination.
 Although he was taken to the hospital, the dozen or so bullets caused his heart to fail several times until he was eventually declared dead.
 His legacy and admiration for him have grown since his assassination because of his passion for fighting oppression and willingness to fight for the freedom of African-Americans through any means necessary.
 Since his assassination and the release of his autobiography, he gained more respect than he had during his time alive, and his ideas are still relevant to this day.